plzbugmenot/Pumpfun_Sniper_Bot/README.md

-# PumpFun Sniper Bot
+# 🎯 PumpFun Sniper Bot

-It's a Bot for sniping memecoins on Pump.Fun in your CMD.
-Fully made in Typescript.
-It uses the Solana blockchain and the Anchor framework to interact with the Pump.Fun bonding curve contract.
-The bot is designed to be fast and efficient, allowing you to quickly and easily snipe memecoins.
-It includes features such as automatic token acquisition, automatic price monitoring, and configurable settings.
+A high-performance bot for sniping memecoins on Pump.Fun through your CMD.
+Built with TypeScript on Solana blockchain, leveraging the Anchor framework to interact with Pump.Fun bonding curve contracts.
+Features automatic token acquisition, price monitoring, and customizable settings.

-# Bot speed

-The bot works pretty fast, it's in typescript so it will be obviously outperformed by other bots in Go/Rust, tho.
-That's why it's more likely a toy to experiment & learn than opportunity to earn some Sol.
-However, the speed of the script is still second and RPC is another matter.
-It is the RPC that determines how fast the tx will go through.
-Using a free Quicknode RPC & automatic mode it took around 5-15s to be a coin since it's created.

-# Main tools

-- **Automatic sniper**: Launch a monitor on every new coin and automatically buy it
+## ⚡ Bot Performance

+- Written in TypeScript for balance between performance and maintainability
+- Transaction speed: 5-15s from coin creation (using free Quicknode RPC)
+- Speed primarily depends on RPC quality
+- Perfect for learning and experimenting with Solana DeFi

+## 🛠️ Key Features

+- 🤖 **Auto Sniper Mode**: Monitors and buys new coins automatically
-- **Single sniper**: Buy a single coin just by providing it's contract address
+- 🎯 **Single Sniper Mode**: Target specific coins by contract address
-- _Soon more..._

-## How to run

-To run Pump.fun bot, follow these steps:
+- 🚀 **More features coming soon!**

+## 🚀 Quick Start

 1. Clone the repository: `https://github.com/plzbugmenot/Pumpfun_Sniper_Bot.git`
 2. Navigate to the project directory: `cd Pumpfun_Sniper_Bot`